The Man in the White Van

 The Man in the White Van is a 2023 American thriller film directed by Warren Skeels.
 The film stars Madison Wolfe, Brec Bassinger, Skai Jackson, Gavin Warren, Ali Larter and Sean Astin.

 It premiered at the 2023 Newport Beach Film Festival and was released by Relativity Media in theaters on December 13, 2024.

 Premise

 In the early 1970s, teenager Annie (Madison Wolfe), who is having problems living with her sister and brother, reports to her parents that she has seen a white van following her a few times, but her parents disagree with her complaints stating that it is paranoia.
 The movie is loosely based on the cases of Billy Mansfield Jr. who was a serial killer in Florida.

+The film is loosely based on the crimes of Billy Mansfield Jr., a Florida-based serial killer active from 1975 to 1980.
+Mansfield Jr. was responsible for multiple abductions and murders, including victims as young as 13 years old.
+The movie focuses on the perspective of the victims rather than the killer, highlighting the fear and trauma experienced by those stalked by the white van.

+Mansfield’s crimes were discovered decades later, with authorities uncovering remains on his property in Hernando County, Florida.
+He is currently serving four life sentences in a California prison hospital for the criminally insane in Stockton, CA.